VanuatuOfficial Name: Republic of Vanuatu

-LGBT RIGHTS: Same-sex sexual relations are criminalized in Vanuatu.
+LGBTI Travelers: Same-sex sexual relations are criminalized in Vanuatu.
 However, there are no known incidents of the prosecution, targeting, or harassment of consenting adults.
 Vanuatu is a conservative country, and we recommend that you avoid public displays of affection.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.For more detailed information about LGBT rights in Vanuatu, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page
+See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.

-- Verify that your dive operator is currently certified through one of the international diving associations (PADI, NAUI, BSAC, CMAS, etc.), and
+- Verify that your dive operator is currently certified through one of the international diving associations (PADI, NAUI, BSAC, CMAS, etc.).

-- Rental equipment is in good working condition , with up-to-date inspection stamps, and
+- Ensure that rental equipment is in good working condition, with up-to-date inspection stamps.

 - Postpone or cancel diving activity if any equipment is faulty.

-- Preferably, remain in pairs or in a group that includes a Dive Guide.
+- Try to remain in pairs or in a group that includes a dive guide.